-Lower the parking legs in their sockets and secure in the down position.

-Raise the machine on the tractors linkage until the weight is taken off the stabiliser.
-Remove the lower stabiliser pins.

-Unscrew the lift ram tap.

-Lower the machine to the ground.

-Extend the arms and place the flail head on the ground at half reach.

-Disengage tractor P.T.O. and remove.

-Disconnect stabiliser bars or loosen check chains as applicable.

-Unbolt the control unit from the mounting pillar, remove from tractor cab and stow the levers or switchbox clear of the ground.
-On Si models only disconnect the supply and return hoses and stow with hose ends clear of the ground.
-Blank off the end of the return hose with a plug or insulating tape.

-Remove draft links.
-Disconnect the stabiliser from the tractors top hitch position.
-Allow the stabiliser to slide along the rail until it contacts the eccentric stops.
+- Replace parking legs in their sockets and secure in their lowest position. - Raise the machine on the tractor linkage until the weight is taken off the stabiliser. - Remove the lower stabiliser pins. - Unscrew the lift ram tap. - Lower the machine to be ground. - Extend the arms and place the flail head on the ground at half reach. - Disengage tractor P.T.O. and remove. - Disconnect stabiliser bars or loosen check chains as applicable. - Unbolt the control unit from the mounting pillar, remove from tractor cab and stow the levers or switchbox clear of the ground. - Disconnect the stabiliser from the tractors top hitch position.
+Allow the stabiliser to slide along the rail until it contacts the eccentric stops. - Remove draft link pins and drive tractor away from machine.

-STORAGE
+STORAGE OF THE MACHINE